-Do halvings have an effect on the price of Bitcoin?
+Does the Bitcoin halving 2024 have an effect on the price of Bitcoin?
 They certainly do if you believe in the Stock-To-Flow (S2F).
-This is a model published by the pseudonym Plan B. It was launched in spring 2019 and gained great popularity.
+This is a model published by the pseudonym Plan B. It was launched in the spring of 2019 and gained great popularity.
 According to Plan B, the Bitcoin price rises and falls in four-year cycles with peaks and bottoms set by the halvings.

 The S2F has been the guide for Bitcoin investors over the past years.
 The bitcoin price has also followed this model very nicely until the Q4 of 2021.
 At that time, the price turned bearish just at the time when everyone was expecting the parabolic rally to take place.

 Below is an image of the model’s forecast and the Bitcoin price (as of 6/2022).